 5. Post-Treatment Unit

-Step-by-Step Process of RO Water Treatment
+Step-by-Step Process of a Water Treatment Plant RO System

 - Collection – Raw water is collected and transferred to the pre-treatment unit.